 Middle School to High School Transition-Part 3

-High schools are big places compared to middle schools.
+High schools are prominent places compared to middle schools.
 Most middle schools run from 300-900 students.
-There are a few that are larger, but generally, they run in that area.
+A few are more significant, but generally, they run in that area.
 Most high schools run from 1200-3000 students or more.
-Also, the physical campus is much larger because of the increased curriculum offerings and extra-curricular activities.
+Also, the physical campus is much more significant because of the increased curriculum offerings and extra-curricular activities.
 So the facilities can be overwhelming.
 In middle school students generally, are required to stay on campus and have some time in and around the campus during lunch.
 In high school, depending on the school, they can leave campus.

-To make it more difficult, the upperclassmen can leave campus and so it can get confusing for younger students when there seem to be two standards being upheld.
-The location of the high school also makes a big difference in terms of distractions.
-What is located around the school?
-Are the businesses the type of places you would want your child entering?
+The upperclassmen can leave campus, and so it can get confusing for younger students when there seem to be two standards upheld.
+The high school location also makes a big difference in terms of distractions.
+Be aware of the types of businesses located around the school?
+Are the companies the type of places you would want your child entering?
 If not, how do you enforce that?
 Is the school any help in this area?
-Sometimes schools will work with businesses to restrict or even disallow student in their place of business during school hours.
+Sometimes schools will work with businesses to restrict or even disallow students in their place of business during school hours.

 Yours for better parenting,